Aimeé Teegarden: Early life

 Teegarden was born in Downey, California, and grew up in the Los Angeles area.
-She graduated from high school through independent study at the age of sixteen.
+Her father worked a regular full-time job as an engineer and her mother was a dental hygienist.
+She has a brother named Sean.
+Through independent study, she graduated from high school at 16.

+During her youth, she was a Girl Scout and played baseball and soccer She took acting classes, where an agent discovered her.
+She then signed with Innovative Artists for representation.
+She started working professionally at ten years old and did background work to help pay for her own audition gas money.

 Career

 Teegarden at the premiere of Redbelt at the 2008 Tribeca Film Festival.

 Teegarden has modeled for campaigns including Alltel, Hollister, Old Navy, Tommy Hilfiger, and YMI Jeans.
 She has made several television appearances including Cold Case, Ned's Declassified School Survival Guide, and Disney Channel's Hannah Montana.

-Teegarden joined the cast of the NBC drama Friday Night Lights, opposite Kyle Chandler and Connie Britton, as Julie Taylor, the elder daughter of Eric Taylor (Chandler), a high school head football coach, and Tami Taylor (Britton), a high school guidance counselor.
+Teegarden joined the cast of the NBC drama Friday Night Lights, opposite Kyle Chandler and Connie Britton, as Julie Taylor, the elder daughter of Eric Taylor (Chandler), a high-school head football coach, and Tami Taylor (Britton), a high-school guidance counselor.
 The show ran for five seasons from October 3, 2006, to February 9, 2011.

+Upon booking the role of Julie, Teegarden moved to Austin and moved back to Los Angeles when the show ended.

 On August 24, 2007, during the Miss Teen USA 2007 pageant, Teegarden posed the question ("Recent polls have shown a fifth of Americans can't locate the U.S. on a world map.
 Why do you think this is?") that led to an infamous reply by contestant Caitlin Upton.

 In 2009, Teegarden guest-starred in three episodes of The CW's 90210 as Rhonda, a West Beverly student who crosses paths with Ethan Ward.
 During the time, Teegarden guest-starred on Legend of the Seeker, portraying a teenage girl who just found out she was a confessor, and later appeared in episodes of CSI: Miami and CSI: Crime Scene Investigation.

-In 2010, it was reported she had been cast to star as Amanda Miles in the Warner Premiere and Dolphin Entertainment action web series, Aim High with Jackson Rathbone.
+In 2010, it was reported she had been cast to star as Amanda Miles in the Warner Premiere and Dolphin Entertainment action comedy web series, Aim High with Jackson Rathbone.